Techtonica/curriculum/api/http-request-practice.md

 - Hand it to your pair.
 They are the *server*.
 - If the request is valid, write out a valid response and give it back to them
 - If the request is not valid, identify how to fix it.

+#### How to know what is required?
+If you're curious what each required piece is, check out this [simplified HTTP specification](https://www.jmarshall.com/easy/http/#requestline).
+The [complete spec](https://www.w3.org/Protocols/rfc2616/rfc2616.html) is huge and uses a formal mathematical language if you want to go down a rabbit hole.

 #### Discuss Your Most/Least Favorite Tools